Azure/azure-rest-api-specs/specification/network/resource-manager/readme.md

     reason: Child resource is auto-created when top-level resource is created.
   - code: PostOperationIdContainsUrlVerb
     from: virtualWan.json
-    reason: Customized verbs are used for API
+    reason: Customized verbs are used for API.
   - code: AllProxyResourcesShouldHaveDelete
     from: virtualWan.json
-    reason: Service design forces behavior
+    reason: Service design forces behavior.
-  - suppress: XmsIdentifierValidation
+  - code: XmsIdentifierValidation
     from: webapplicationfirewall.json
     reason: By design, no id is needed for groupmembership resources.
 ```